Mycel-Lang/mon-core/docs/06_connecting_files.md

 Real-world projects are often split into multiple files for better organization.
 MON's module system allows you to connect these files, sharing types and data in a clear and explicit way.

+All `import` statements must appear at the top of the file, before the opening `{` of the root object.

 ### Implicit Exports: Everything is Public

 In MON, the module system is simple: **every key-value pair in a file's root object is automatically available to be imported by other files.** You don't need a special `export` keyword.